MajdAlkatan/TaskCraft/Back_End/src/users/endpoints_representation.md

    - Serializer: `UserSerializer`
    - Functionality: `just getting the user info with his workspaces`
    - Authentication: `required`
-   - Authorization: `user: can show just his own info | admin: can show any user info by id`
+   - Authorization: `only admin can show any user info by id`
    - URL: `/users/{id}/`
-   - Notes: `admin needs to insert the user-id in the request but the user don't`
+   - Notes: `admin needs to insert the user-id in the request`
    - status: `ready`
 3. ## Get-All-Users-Info
     - Method: `GET`
     - Serializer: `UserSerializer`
     - Functionality: `just getting all users info (Paginated respones)`
     - Authentication: `required`
-    - Authorization: `Only admins can use this endpoint`
+    - Authorization: `admin can get all users info | normal-user can get only his own info`
     - URL: `/users/`
     - Notes: `this endpoint can support filtering/searching/ordering`
-    - status: `ready`
+    - status: `in-development[Pagination/ filtering/searching/ordering]`
 4. ## Token
     - Method: `POST`
     - Serializer: `users.CustomTokenObtainPairSerializer`
-    - Functionality: `return access_token and refresh_token and information about user such as email and fullname (casuse: so the client don't need to send another request for user information)`
+    - Functionality: `return access_token and refresh_token and information about user such as email and fullname (cause: so the client don't need to send another request for user information)`
     - Authentication: `not required`
     - Authorization: `not required`
     - URL: `/users/token/`